britishredcrosssociety/resilience-index-book/02-technical.Rmd

 The LAD population proportioned to Trusts was used to do a  weighted average of these indicators.

-For example if for LAD 1, 40% of the population is attributed to Trust A (which has a rating of 2) and 60% is attributed to Trust B (which has a rating of 4) then the weighted rating for LAD 1 is 0.4 * 2 + 0.6 * 4 = 3.2.
+For example if for a LAD, 40% of the population is attributed to Trust A (which has a rating of 2) and 60% is attributed to Trust B (which has a rating of 4) then the weighted rating for the LAD is 0.4 * 2 + 0.6 * 4 = 3.2.

 ##### Dealing not all Trusts providing data <a name="dealing-with-not-all-trusts-providing-data"></a>

-For the SHMI data only acute non-specialists trusts report this data and so the weights were re-calculated to give the proportion based on acute non-specialist patients.
+For the SHMI indicator data [here]9https://github.com/britishredcrosssociety/resilience-index/blob/main/R/capacity/health-inequalities/england/quality/deaths-associated-with-hospitalisation.R) only acute non-specialists trusts report this data and so the weights were re-calculated to give the proportion based on acute non-specialist patients.
 In the example below Trust D is a specialist trust and therefore does not report on SHMI

 ![](images/technical/aggregation_techniques/trust_not_reporting.png){width=90%}